 The charm of a colonial city

-Potosí See the photos is located approximately 550km South of La Paz, on the Bolivian altiplano more than 4000 meters above sea level.
-The city is built at the foot of Cerro Rico See the photos (rich mount) whose pyramidal, ochre-colored shape is beautifully framed enhanced against the deep blue sky.
+Potosí is located approximately 550km South of La Paz, on the Bolivian altiplano more than 4000 meters above sea level.
+The city is built at the foot of Cerro Rico (rich mount) whose pyramidal, ochre-colored shape is beautifully framed enhanced against the deep blue sky.
 For centuries, the large resources of silver and tin ores from the hill contributed to the prosperity of the Spanish empire and also to the development and international fame of the city.
 Potosí has kept numerous traces of this colonial period with narrow streets and monuments with baroque façades.
 A very beautiful city, rich with intense and tragic cultural and human history, Potosí received the distinction of cultural world heritage from UNESCO in 1987.

 The tragic history of the Potosí mines